jeffomatic/SublimeFmt/README.md

 --- | --- | ---
 `cmd` | string | Absolute path to formatting command.
 SublimeFmt assumes that the command takes an input filename as its last argument, and emits the result to stdout.
 `extensions` | array<string> | The plugin will only run for files with extensions specified here.
+`use_stdin` | bool | By default, the plugin will run `cmd` using the source file as a command-line argument.
+By setting this configuration parameter to `true`, the plugin will instead pipe the contents of the source file to the formatter's stdin.

 You can also further restrict where the formatter runs by using exclude and include paths: